nwlouis/code-test/README.md

 ***set up environment with pipenv shell***
-***install django***
+***install django and python***
+***cd address of this file***
+***runserver with command "python manage.py runserver"***

 ***please install django-crispy-forms before runserver*** pre-set login pairs:
-  name: admin
+  name: admin;
-  password: 1234
+  password: 1234;
-User need to login before access any funtions or pages with system User can add admin or user after at admin.site
+User need to login before access any funtions or pages with system;
+User can add admin or user after at admin.site;
-User can add customer at "add customer" page
+User can add customer at "add customer" page;
-User can read detials of customer by clicking the reference no. at index page(home) edit and delete customer record can be performed by clicking button in customer detial page
+User can read detials of customer by clicking the reference no. at index page(home);
+edit and delete customer record can be performed by clicking button in customer detial page;